designerkamal/obopay.github.io/obopay-payment-sdk-web.md

 1. Address proof (PROOF_OF_ADDRESS)

+    - Aadhaar Card of self (AADHAAR_CARD) : Front and Back
     - Driving License of self (DRIVER_LICENSE) : Front and Back
     - Passport of self (PASSPORT) : Front and Back
     - Ration Card (RATION_CARD) : Front and Back